5 Reasons Why Some Runners Avoid Stretching & Why You Shouldn’t

 Only you can do it.

 Remember the old running mantra, ‘Listen to your body’?
 This is the same.
 Bring your awareness to the parts of your body that you are stretching.
 Work on them with some meaning and purpose.
-If you are bored, it won’t work.
+If you are bored while doing running stretches, or anything else, it won’t work.
 Feel those areas.
 Don’t rush.
 Relax.

 The idea is that you are making those body parts better.